BJRitchie/MTRX2700_Assignment2/README.md

 This task involved the application of get/set functions to change timer settings like the period.

 ### Usage
-Each of the get/set functions require a pointer to the timer struct containing the relevant information, and the set functions require a second input with the variable to be set.
+Each of the get/set functions require a pointer to the timer struct containing the relevant information, and the set functions also require the variable to be set.

 ### Valid input
+There is a predefined struct named TIM2_init that contains valid initialisation paramters for timer 2, and the period can be set from 1 to 2^{32}-1 milliseconds.
+The timer completion function can also be set using a pointer to a function outputting nothing and without any inputs.

 ### Functions and modularity
 #### Timer Module
+A module containing the struct and functions for to initialise a hardware timer.
+Includes:
+- TimerInitialise: initialise and start the timer,
+- enable_timer_interrupt: enable global interrupts,
+- The associated get/set functions for the timer.

+#### LED Module
+This module is unchanged.

 ### Testing

-### Exercise 3:
+Running the task_3_2 project will demonstrate periods of decreasing length.
+Otherwise, one can input a delay of 1000 and test 10 cycles, then average to confirm the average period.

 ### Exercise 4: